vardius/gorouter/README.md

 BenchmarkStrict1-4             	 2000000	       923 ns/op
 ```
 means that the loop ran 2000000 times at a speed of 923 ns per loop.
+Each benchmark name `BenchmarkStrict5-4 ` means that test used a `strict` or `regexp` route path for each node with a nested level `5`.
+Where `4` stands for CPU number.

 The benchmarks are located in file [benchmark_test.go](benchmark_test.go).
 ```